mmBabol/Debut_Theme/README.md

 # Debut Theme

-This is a modified Debut theme for shopify.
+This is a modified Debut theme for shopify that I have been using for my shopify site.